EternityForest/LazyMesh/README.md

 Some implementations may choose to entirely ignore this.

+ACKs are purely per hop unless a higher protocol layer wants to do end to end ACKs.

 Ack packets are not repeated or routed or anything, nor are they authenticated.
 Every step of mesh repeating has it's own acknowlegement, from the original sender's perspective, it's fire and forget.

 Like Meshtastic and most others, the protocol is "semi-reliable", there are, like all networks, edge cases causing failure.

 Real reliability must be done at a higher level.

+### Channel ACK

-For every packet, every interested lister to that specific channel sends an channel acknowlege exactly once.
+For every packet, every interested lister to that specific channel sends an channel acknowlege exactly once, unless it detects that more than 8 ACKS have been sent by other nodes already.

+This packet must be sent on all transports, not just the one where the packet came from, otherwise other nodes might get the wrong idea of how many listeners there are.

+If the original packet does not allow slow transports, the

+### Repeater ACK

-For every packet on a transport that does not support loopback routing, repeaters send a repeater acknowlege the first time they see a packet.
+For every packet on a transport that does not support loopback routing, repeaters send a repeater acknowlege the first time they see a packet, and only the first time.

 For packets on transports that do support loopback, nodes do not need to send the acknowledge, because the repeated packet with the "first copy from this node" flag and the "I'm a repeater for packets like this" flag serves as the acknowledge.

-This lets a node determine how many other repeaters and channel listeners are in the area.
+### Implicit channel ACK

+When a pakcet has both the first send attempt bit and the interest flag, it's like an implicit ACK.
+If we are sending a copy of the packet, we don't need to also send an ACK to add ourselves to the interest count.

+### Resending

 Nodes may resend a message a few times if they get fewer than expected replies.

+Nodes must never expect more than 6 repeaters and 6 channel listeners, even if they get more replies, as the simple ACK scheme becomes innaccurate past that if packet loss is moderate.

+### Structure

 ```
 1 byte header: